Neymar: Reception

-Many players have cited Neymar as the toughest opponent they have faced in their career; this includes Kyle Walker, João Cancelo, Aaron Wan-Bissaka, Dani Carvajal, and Rodrigo De Paul.
+Many players have cited Neymar as the toughest opponent they have faced in their career.
 Despite still being in his early 30s, players of the new era of football have singled out Neymar's influence, with many calling him their idol.
-This includes Jadon Sancho, Vinícius Júnior, Mbappé, Rodrygo, Jamal Musiala, Harvey Elliott, Xavi Simons, Lamine Yamal, Désiré Doué, and Nico Williams.
+After being congratulated by Marcelo following PSG's Champions League final win in 2025, Désiré Doué said to him "say hello to Neymar, he's my idol”.
+Similarly, following Spain's triumph at the 2026 World Cup, Nico Williams dedicated the victory to his "idol" Neymar.